-The Illinois Treasurer’s Office is invested in Illinois students.
+The Office of Illinois State Treasurer Michael W. Frerichs is invested in Illinois students.
 Even as college costs continue to rise, pursuing higher education remains the most sustainable path to career success.
-In 2019, Illinois Treasurer Frerichs spearheaded and received the authority to create new ways for Illinois students to complete their studies and/or refinance their student loans post-graduation through the Student Investment Account Act (PA 101-586).
+In 2019, Illinois Treasurer Frerichs spearheaded and received the authority to create new financial pathways for Illinois students to complete their studies and/or refinance their student loans post-graduation through the Student Investment Account Act (PA 101-586).
 The tools created under the Act will complement federal loan programs and Illinois’ existing grant and scholarship programs, helping students find affordable ways to pay for higher education.
-It allows the State Treasurer to invest up to five percent of the State Investment Portfolio (approximately $750 million) in affordable and responsible education loan products such as income share agreements and low-interest loans for Illinois residents with higher education expenses and loans.
+It permits the State Treasurer to invest up to five percent of the State Investments portfolio (approximately $800 million), on a recurring basis, in affordable and responsible education loans products such as low-interest loans and other innovative financing products for Illinois residents with higher education expenses and loans.
 Together, we’re working hard to make college more accessible and helping to eliminate expensive student debt for Illinois residents.

 The Student Investment Account Act is an Impact Investment

-Economic: It will provide families the capacity to purchase homes, start families, save for education and retirement, start businesses, and invest in their potential.
+Economic: It will provide Illinois families with additional financial capacity to purchase homes, start families, save for education and retirement, start businesses, and invest in their potential.

 Why Invest in Student Loans?